salvatorecampagna/CarND/term2/project2_unscented_kalman_filter/README.md

 ![alt text][lidar_nis_only_lidar_dataset1]
 ![alt text][lidar_nis_only_lidar_dataset2]

-If we discard Lidar data and instead use Radar data only the results are the following:
+If we discard Lidar data and, instead use Radar data only, the results are the following:

 * Dataset 1: [0.1657, 0.2488, 0.5499, 0.3515]
 * Dataset 2: [0.2944, 0.6520, 0.1533, 0.1928]